Karakum Nomad Jeep Expedition

 -

 The journey back to the capital is a scenic drive through diverse landscapes.
 You might also visit the traditional mountain village of Nokhur to get a glimpse of local life.Nokhur (also Nohur) is in the list of 100 the most romantic places of the world.
 Picturesque villages Old and New Nokhur on the mountain plateau are beauty of two-store houses of unique architecture that are on the mountain cliffs among vines, almond and pomegranate trees.Deep in the mountains, at height of 1000-1100 meters there lies Nokhur.
 The way to this “compact world” is long and difficult: grades, slopes, mountainous hairpin curves.
 Drive to Kov Ata underground lake.
 A popular stop is the Kow Ata underground thermal lake, a natural cave where you can swim in a warm, mineral-rich body of water. he lake name is translated as “father of the caves”.
 Its popularity is connected rather with the healing properties of water, than the beauty of this underground nature.
 The descent into the Bakharden cave begins with a steep stair which cannot be covered without a torch.
 Beneath, at the depth of 60 meters, can be seen only a small part of the Lake Kow-Ata.
 The water there is very warm (34-37degree), a little turbid with a blue-green tinge.
 The lake depth varies from 8 to 14m, but swimming is prohibited there.
 Visit Ashgabat city and check-in hotel.
-Night at the hotel.

 -

 On your final day, visit shopping malls and entertainment centers, "Berkarar" – the largest in Turkmenistan, is the best option.
 In their 340 stores is possible to find clothe, accessories, restaurants, cafes.
 Then visit Gulustan bazaar (Formerly name Russian bazaar).
 It is natural that an exotic Asian assortment from Turkmenistan's fields and vegetable gardens is on sale here.
 Melons, pomegranates, grapes, and dried fruit and vegetables are sold all year round.
 A tempting smell leads better than any guidebook to the fast food stalls.
 Golden pastries are fried here, juicy "manty" (meat dumplings) are for sale, and a wonderful drink, "chal" (a fermented drink made from camel's milk) is offered.
 A little further, the smoke from the barbeques indicates the place where fragrant mutton shish-kebab (shashlik) is being roasted.
-Night at the hotel.

 -